 The required host and port number arguments have the same meaning

 as their telnet(1) equivalents.

 The -c option causes telnet-probe to perform a connect(2) only.
-This

-after connecting (see below).
+be done after connecting (see below).

-Once the telnet connection has been established, telnet-probe reads
+Once the telnet connection has been established, telnet-probe

+receives.
 Then telnet-probe exits.